 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, chicken liver, eggs-dried, apples-dried, peas-dried, natural flavor, salmon oil, cranberries-dried, carrots-dried, spinach-dried, pumpkin, alfalfa-sun cured, blueberries-dried, yeast, calcium carbonate, sodium tripolyphosphate, zinc propionate, lecithin, potassium chloride, mixed tocopherals, sodium chloride, zinc proteinate, iron proteinate, calcium carbonate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate, vitamin E supplement, thiamine mononitrate, niacin supplement, calcium pantothenate, biotin, vitamin A supplement, riboflavin supplement, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid
+Ingredients: Chicken, chicken liver, eggs-dried, apples-dried, peas-dried, natural flavor, salmon oil, cranberries-dried, carrots-dried, spinach-dried, pumpkin, alfalfa-sun cured, blueberries-dried, calcium carbonate, sodium tripolyphosphate, zinc propionate, lecithin, potassium chloride, mixed tocopherals, sodium chloride, zinc proteinate, iron proteinate, calcium carbonate, copper proteinate, manganese proteinate, sodium selenite, calcium iodate, vitamin E supplement, thiamine mononitrate, niacin supplement, calcium pantothenate, biotin, vitamin A supplement, riboflavin supplement, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid

 Fiber (estimated dry matter content) = 3.3%

 |Calorie Weighted Basis||30%||49%||21%|

 The first ingredient in this dog food includes chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.